m4kr0x/flutter_ssl_bypass/README.md

 # Flutter SSL Bypass

-This repo provides a simple Frida script to disable SSL certificate validation in Android applications based on flutter .
+A simple Frida script to disable SSL certificate validation in Android applications based on flutter .
 It works by hooking into the native certificate verification function inside `libflutter.so`.

+> Tested on AVD with android 11 based on x86_64
 ### Usage
 #### 1. Configure Burp Suite
 - Listen to all interfaces on port 8083 (or any of your choice).